Unriell/ZUMJunior/README.md

 ### Flashing Bootloader

 The bootloader can be flashed on ZUM Junior using another Arduino board as ISP or any other supported ISP programmer.
-For further support check this [link] (https://www.arduino.cc/en/Tutorial/ArduinoISP).
+For further support check this [link](https://www.arduino.cc/en/Tutorial/ArduinoISP).

 ## License